 Let us walk you through the key things you need to know about alectinib.

-How should Alectinib be used?
+How should I take Alectinib (Alecensa)?

 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take alectinib exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.
+Do not take more or less of it or more often than your doctor prescribes.

 What special precautions should I follow?

-Before taking alectinib,
+Before taking alectinib or Alecensa

-- tell your doctor if you are breast-feeding.
-You should not breast-feed while taking alectinib and for 1 week after your last dose.
+- you should not breastfeed while taking alectinib and for 1 week after your last dose.

-- plan to avoid unnecessary or prolonged exposure to sunlight (including sunlamps and tanning beds) and to wear protective clothing, sunglasses, and sunscreen.
+- avoid unnecessary or prolonged exposure to sunlight (including sunlamps and tanning beds) and wear protective clothing, sunglasses, and sunscreen.
 Alectinib may make your skin sensitive to sunlight.